-In general, the trawl activity from Alboran Sea is concentrated next to the coast (Camiñas et al., 2004; Slimani & Hamdi, 2004).
-Although they are characterized per a multispecies fishery, the trawlers operating in open sea, mainly going to target rose shrimp (Parapenaeus longirostris) (particularly important species in the Mediterranean Moroccan), and great red shrimp (Aristaeopsis edwardsiana, synonym of Plesiopenaeus edwardsianus)13.
+In general, the trawling activity in the Alboran Sea is performed next to the coast (Camiñas et al., 2004; Slimani & Hamdi, 2004).
+Although they are are a multispecies fishery, the trawlers operating in the open sea mainly target the rose shrimp (Parapenaeus longirostris) (a particularly important specie in the Moroccan Mediterranean) and the great red shrimp (Aristaeopsis edwardsiana, synonym of Plesiopenaeus edwardsianus)13.